Seq2Tens: An Efficient Representation of Sequences by Low-Rank Tensor Projections: Details on computations

 and

-for some rank-$1$ order-$m$ tensors $\ell^k_m = \bz_{m, 1}^k \otimes \cdots \otimes \bz_{m,m}^k$ for $k=1, \dots, n$.
+for some rank-$1$ degree-$m$ tensors $\ell^k_m = \bz_{m, 1}^k \otimes \cdots \otimes \bz_{m,m}^k$ for $k=1, \dots, n$.
 We observed that this way the higher order terms are relatively stable across time as the length of a sequence increases, while without differencing they can become unstable, exhibit high oscillations, or simply blow-up.

-An additional benefit of taking differences is that the maps $\Phi$ and $\tilde\Phi_\theta$ become padding invariant, that is, invariant to repetitions of elements.
+An additional benefit of taking differences is that the maps $\Phi$ and $\tilde\Phi_{\tilde\theta}$ become warping invariant, that is, invariant to time warpings.
 It is easy to see this by checking that if $\bx_i = \bx_{i-1}$ then $\Delta \bx_i = \mathbf{0}$ and all the corresponding terms in the summations \eqref{eq:diff_phi} and \eqref{eq:diff_tildephi} are zeros.
-This makes sequences of different length comparable without any explicit need for masking, by simply pre- or post-padding each sequence with repetitions of the first/last observation.

 \paragraph{Time-embeddings.} By time-embedding, we mean adding as an extra coordinate to an input sequence the observation times $(t_i, \bx_i)_{i=1, \dots, L} \in \Seq{\R^{d+1}}$.
 Some datasets already come with a pre-specified observation-grid, in which case we can use that as a time-coordinate at every use of a time-embedding layer.
 If there is no pre-specified observation grid, we can simply add a normalized and equispaced coordinate, i.e. $t_i = i / L$.